 Additionally, with the blockage of airspace across Europe, North America and Russia as well as the recent spike in the price of fuel, there will be impacts to global shipping that are having an immediate impact to multiple modes around the world.
 See below for some specifics for Air and Ocean as of February 28.

 - Fuel Prices - As the situation in Ukraine continues to unfold, fuel prices are now over US$100 per barrel reaching almost US$103, with fuel prices at US$100 per barrel after 2014.
 If OPEC does not increase production, or the USA and India does not release emergency stocks, fuel could reach over USD115-120 in the next month.
-This will have an immediate impact on transportation costs and inflation in many markets and reduce the demand for air freight and push more demand to ocean freight.
+This will have an immediate impact on transportation costs and inflation in many markets and reduce the demand for air freight forwarding services and push more demand to ocean freight.

 - Flight Cancellations – This week we saw flight cancellations out of China by a number of major airline partners (KL/AF/VS/LH/AY), and while the situation in the Ukraine is a key reason, market demand for air freight out of China has not recovered to the levels expected after the Lunar New Year.
 However, market sentiment has driven the rates from 50% to 100% increase which would leave rates settling at the expected level by the end of the week, as the situation continues to develop and become clearer.

 - Restriction on Russia:

 - The ban on RU flights into Europe is having a major impact on the market as they have many charter agreements and are lower than market rates with agents.

 - Russia is the longest over flying route from Asia to Europe, and Russia is unlikely to ban any Asian carriers, particularly not the Chinese APC carriers.
 A key advantage to this situation is for the Middle Eastern carriers who have had a major market share in China, operating 20-25 flights a week and whose flight routes will not be impacted.